slendersnax/WADdup/README.md

 - able to remove PWADs or change their loading order
 - able to save and load WAD configurations

+### notes

+As of right now:
+- the latest version is still optimised for Linux so I don't suggest running it on Windows (yet).
+- it's suggested to run it from the command line with the command found in the **build and run** section above

 ### todo

 - [ ] test on other platforms